destuar/JAMS_SI_Study_1/README.md

 *   `parent_id`: The identifier of the direct parent comment/reply (empty for initial comments).
 *   `reaction_count`: The number of reactions counted for the comment.
 *   `comment_type`: Type of the comment ('initial' or 'reply').

+## Ethics Statement and Data Collection Justification

+Comment data from public Facebook posts was collected using a **manual and user-initiated process** that does not rely on automated scraping, bots, or circumvention of access controls.
+The collection method involved:

+- A human researcher manually navigating to publicly visible Facebook posts on a logged-in account.
+- Manually loading all comments through user interface interactions (e.g., clicking “View more comments,” “View more replies”).
+- Running a JavaScript snippet in the browser’s developer console to extract only the visible comment text, relative timestamp text (e.g., "2d", "5w"), and reaction count.
+- Saving the extracted comments in JSON format for processing and anonymization.

+No personal identifying information (PII) such as usernames, user IDs, profile links, or photos was collected, stored, or analyzed.
+The data was restricted to comment text, approximate timing, comment/reply structure, and publicly visible engagement counts.

+The methodology was designed to **respect Meta’s Terms of Service**, as it:
+- Does not perform any automated scraping or crawling,
+- Does not circumvent access controls, authentication, or privacy settings,
+- Does not access private groups or content,
+- Involves only human-initiated interactions through a standard user interface,
+- Extracts only data already visible in the browser's rendered DOM.

+This project adheres to the principles of ethical research, including the avoidance of harm, respect for individual privacy, and responsible data stewardship.
+Data was collected solely for academic research and analysis purposes.
+No commercial use is intended or permitted.